Drive your business to success: What to know before you take your next load.

 Maximizing Loads

-The average cost to haul agricultural commodities can be measured per bushel or per mile.
+The average cost to haul agricultural commodities can be measured per bushel or per pound.
 It has been a long-time industry practice to simply "eyeball" how much product is going into the back of a trailer and hope for the best or deal with the consequences.

 Often, agricultural products are coming off a conveyor or out of a silo.
 While some larger producers have truck scales on the farm, many don't.
 So the ease and comfort of knowing a truck's gross weight is absent.